-Coral Gables Trust employs a combined strategy using both active investments (institutional managers) as well as index tracking investments (Exchange Traded Funds also referred to as “ETFs”) in the management of its clients’ portfolios.
-By blending active investments with index tracked investments we are able to optimize portfolios for risk, return and costs.
-This is a complex approach requiring experience and deep subject matter expertise, characteristics which describe well the firms Trust and Investment Committee (the “TIC”).
-The TIC is responsible for oversight as it relates to the establishment of the firm’s asset allocations, reviewing and monitoring exposure and risk, and tracking performance.
+Coral Gables Trust employs a combined strategy using both active investments (institutional managers) as well as index-tracking investments (Exchange Traded Funds also referred to as “ETFs”) in the management of its clients’ portfolios.
+By blending active investments with index-tracked investments, we are able to optimize portfolios for risk, return and costs.
+This is a complex approach requiring experience and deep subject matter expertise, characteristics which well describe the firm’s Trust and Investment Committee (the “TIC”).
+The TIC is responsible for oversight as it relates to the establishment of the firm’s asset allocations, reviewing and monitoring exposure and risk, as well as tracking performance.
 To view Coral Gables Trust Members in the Trust and Investment Committee (the 'TIC"), please click here.

 The Combined Active Management + Indexing Strategy